rss21www/rss2021/_information/paperDiscussions.md

 The goal of these discussion sessions is to enable a free and open discussion round and exchange - in analogy to **poster sessions** at previous RSS conferences.
-The attendees, rather that only passively consuming videos, will want to actively engange and discuss their questions.
+The attendees, rather than only passively consuming videos, will want to actively engange and discuss their questions.